radeksulc/ibm-bai-workshop/README.md

 ## Preparation 1/2 - Environment startup

 We are working on sharing of the currently available workshop environment template.
 It is going to be available for self-paced labs on <http://bluedemos.com>.
-ETA December 2020.
+ETA November 2020.
+Link to the environment template will be available here.

 Before starting with the labs, start your environment using [Lab Environment Startup Instructions](/labs/environment/environment-startup.pdf). **Please do not update Windows if asked.**